dossantosBronwyn/first_week/activity.md

 Presented UCT app concept for the student showcase.
 Got to work on my breaking bad App and putting the presentation together.
 Got to go enjoy an evening of football

+Friday:
+Presented the breaking bad and who I am to my fellow collegues called it a day and hit some video games! :D